Posted: 17 months ago, last updated 14 months ago.

 The city can expand past the initial areas to multiple neighbourhoods that include special areas like finance hubs, theatres or shops.
 Add to this complexity the management of electricity supply, noise pollution and transport and this is a game of considerable challenge.

-Skill RatingThis game is enjoyed by 8+ year-olds as it's a good match for their ability and maturity.
+8+ year-olds usually have the required skill to enjoy this game.
 Young children enjoy playing the game because of the building characters.
 With a little help from an adult with the more complex decision making, this is great fun for youngsters.
 It also develops empathy and civic skills.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Buildings Have Feelings Too or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Buildings Have Feelings Too in how they play or their theme.
 These are good alternative games to Buildings Have Feelings Too.